Complete peace, a distressing sight, a tele-accident and the moon on fire

 Wonderful cloud formation threatening bad weather but none came!

-What better way to relax than to dive straight off the blindingly white beach into the clear, cool, deep water; at night to dine by the light of the full moon with no other suggestion of light from any other source save the constellations casting their night spell over the endless sky.
+What better way to relax than to dive straight off the blindingly white beach into the clear, cool, deep water; to dine by the light of the full moon at night with no other suggestion of light from any other source save the constellations casting their night spell over the endless sky.

 Crystal clear water we could dive into from the beach